DFHack/dfhack/docs/Core.rst

             more flexible about versions, and easier to distribute.
             Most third-party DFHack addons are scripts.

-All tools distributed with DFHack are documented `here <tools-index>`.
+All tools distributed with DFHack are documented `here <genindex>`.

 Using DFHack Commands
 =====================